DavidHaslam/From-Death-Into-Life/README.md

 ## Modern reprints
 FDIL is readily available in printed format from various suppliers, having been reprinted by several publishers since the 1960s.

+My own copy is the Adam Gordon Reprints facsimile edition published in 1994, which is now out of print.

 ## Works by the same author
 1. _Perran-Zabuloe: With an Account of the Past and Present State of the Oratory of St. Piran in the Sands, and Remarks on Its Antiquity_, 1844
 2. _The Cross and the Serpent: A Brief History of the Triumph of the Cross, Through a Long Series of Ages, in Prophecy, Types and Fulfilment_, 1846